humansconf/humansconf.org/_events/2020-07-virtual-open-space.md

 ## Agenda

-You can view [the preliminary schedule and all sessions that have been proposed so far][event-schedule].
+You can view [the schedule and all sessions that have been held][event-schedule].

 ## What To Expect

-Check out our [description of our first Virtual Open Space](/events/2020-06-02-virtual-open-space) to get a sense of what to expect.
+Check out our [description of our first Virtual Open Space](/events/2020-06-02-virtual-open-space) to get a sense of what was going on.

 An evening of inspiration, exchange and human connection.
 We want to host a place for people who are interested in an exchange about human-centered organizations, approaches, techniques and more.

-The event  will be held as a (virtual) Open Space, this means there’s no predefined schedule and thus no speakers.
-Rather, there’s space and time for all participants to fill with whatever is important and relevant to them.
+The event was held as a (virtual) Open Space, this means there was no predefined schedule and thus no speakers.
+Rather, there was space and time for all participants to fill with whatever was important and relevant to them.

-Registered participants will be able to add sessions to the schedule before the event, and it will be possible to spontaneously propose sessions for the schedule.

-## Register

-The event is free of charge, but you need to register in order to participate.

-{% include mailerlite-register-form_event20200715.html %}

 ## Event Time In Your Timezone